The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 CeraVe Healing Ointment review best drugstore winter moisturizer slugging

-Best for: Extreme dryness, windburn, cracked hands/lips, slugging
+Best for: Extreme dryness, windburn, cracked hands and lips, slugging

 Key ingredients: Petrolatum (46.5%), ceramides, hyaluronic acid